cooper/ferret/doc/Keywords.md

 ### operator

 ```
-operator <op> { [<statements>...] }
+operator <op> { <statements> }
 ```

-Defines an operator overload method.
-This allows you to add custom operator implementations for the instances of the class.
+Defines an operator overload method for the operator `op`.
+This allows you to add custom operator implementations involving the instances of the class.

-In Ferret, the left hand operand dictates which operator implementation will be used.
-The operator method is passed the right hand operand as its sole argument.
+The implementation should [`need`](#need) one of `$rhs`, `$lhs`, or `$ehs`:
+* `$rhs` - Right operand.
+* `$lhs` - Left operand.
+This will only be used if an implementation from the left operand could not be resolved.
+* `$ehs` - Either operand.
+This is useful for commutative operations where the side of the operand does not matter (e.g. scalar addition and multiplication).

+For all operations, the Ferret runtime first attempts to resolve it left-to-right.
+If the left operand offers an implementation observing `$rhs` or `$ehs` with the given types, that is what determines the result of the operation.

+If the left operand does not offer a suitable implementation, the runtime will look to the right operand for an implementation observing `$lhs` or `$ehs` for the given types.

+If no implementation exists for a given operation, a runtime error is thrown.

 ```
 package Time
 class Duration

 operator + {
-    need $rhs: Duration
+    need $ehs: Duration # the side does not matter for addition
     return @addDuration($rhs)
 }

 operator - {
-    need $rhs: Duration
+    need $rhs: Duration # the side matters for subtraction
     return @subtractDuration($rhs)
 }
 ```